Phu Bai Combat Base: 1962–1965

 The Army Security Agency, operating under cover of the 3rd Radio Research Unit (3rd RRU), established a radio facility at Phu Bai in 1963, 12 km southeast of Huế on Highway 1.
 The operational unit was later redesignated as the 8th Radio Research Field Station (8th RRFS).

+As one of the Army Security Agency's most important intelligence facilities in Southeast Asia, the station played a vital role in supporting military operations throughout the conflict.

+The station's primary mission was the interception and analysis of enemy radio communications.
+Personnel assigned to the station collected electronic intelligence from North Vietnamese Army and Viet Cong networks and transformed that information into actionable intelligence for American and allied commanders.

+The installation became widely known for its AN/FLR-9 Wullenweber antenna array.
+This large circular structure dominated the landscape and earned the nickname "The Elephant Cage" because of its distinctive appearance when viewed from the air.

+The station maintained close operational relationships with the National Security Agency and other elements of the United States intelligence community.
+Through these partnerships the 8th RRFS contributed to a broader intelligence network that supported military planning and battlefield decision-making.

 1965–1967

 On 10 April 1965 Task Force Alpha of 2nd Battalion, 3rd Marines was landed by helicopter from Da Nang Air Base to secure the area.
 On 13 April a detachment of ten UH-34D helicopters from HMM-162 was established at Phu Bai.
 On 14 April Battalion Landing Team 3rd Battalion, 4th Marines replaced Task Force Alpha at Phu Bai.

 In late 1965, The 3rd Marine Division established its headquarters at Phu Bai and would remain there until late 1967, when it was moved forward to Đông Hà.

 On 30 August 1967 a People's Army of Vietnam mortar attack on the base damaged 13 helicopters, killing two Seabees and wounding 32 Marines and Seabees.

 In late November 1967, the base was named Camp Hochmuth in honor of Bruno Hochmuth, Commanding General, 3rd Marine Division, who was killed in a helicopter explosion north of Huế.

 In June or July 1968, U.S. Special Forces established Forward Operating Base 1 (FOB 1) at Phu Bai.
 The base remained in use until early 1969.
+The 85th Evacuation Hospital provided medical support for the region and was located on the base near Route 1.

 Marine units based at Phu Bai during this period included: